WTFAcademy/WTF-Ethers/en/06_DeployContract/readme.md

     ```

     ![Transfer Tokens](img/6-3.png)

 ## Summary

 In this lesson, we introduced the `ContractFactory` type in ethers.js and used it to deploy an `ERC20` token contract and transfer `11000` tokens to Vitalik.
+Notice the gas deduction.